rabdallah-99/library-system/README.md

 <img src="figures/CI.png"  alt="CI/CD pipeline">
 <p >The figure above is the continuous integration pipeline with the associated frameworks and services related to them.
 This pipeline allows for rapid and simple development-to-deployment by automating the integration process. <br>

 Code is written on local machine and pushed to GitHub, which will automatically push the new code to Jenkins via a webhook to be automatically installed on the cloud virtual machine and build docker images and push them to docker hub.
 From there, tests are automatically run and reports are produced.
 A testing environment for the app is also run in debugger mode, allowing for dynamic testing.
-Jenkins deploy docker stack on remote node </p>
+Jenkins deploy docker stack on remote node , the stack contains two services the flask app and mysql database </p>
 <img src="figures/infra.png"  alt="infrastructure diagram">
 <img src="figures/tier.png"  alt="tier components diagram">
-3. <b id=C7> Management and Version Control </b> <br>
+3. <b id=C7> Management and Version Control </b> <br> <br>
     3.1 <b id=B2> Project Tracking </b> <br>
         Trello was used to keep track of what is done and what is still not complete as shown below. <br>
  <img src="figures/trello.png" alt=" Trello board" > <br>